EverythingBot/EverythingBot-Setup-Website/README.md

 # EverythingBot-Setup-Website
-A github hosted website for controlling more parameters of EverythingBot
+A github hosted website for controlling more parameters of EverythingBot.
+DOES NOTHING RIGHT NOW